vis-kid/octopress_drafts_previewer/source/_posts/2015-10-26-Page-Objects.markdown

 + ### When & Why?

 Its a good idea to apply this design pattern a little bit later in a project’s life cycle—when you have amassed a little bit of complexity in your feature specs and when you can identify repeating patterns like DOM structures or other commonalities that are consistent on your pages.
 So you maybe you shouldn’t start writing Page Objects right away.
-You approach these refactorings gradually when the complexity and size of your application and their tests grow.
+You approach these refactorings gradually when the complexity and size of your application / tests grow.
 Duplication that need a better home through Page Objects will be easier to spot over time.
+My recommendation is to start with extracting methods in your feature specs locally first.
+Once they’ll hit critical mass, they’ll look like obvious candidates for further extraction and most of them will probably fit the profile for Page Objects.
+Start small, premature optimization leaves nasty bite marks!

 Page Objects provide you the opportunity to write clearer specs that read better and are overall a lot more expressive because they are more high-level.
 Besides that, they offer a nice abstraction for everybody who likes to write OO code.
 They hide the specifics of the DOM and also enable you to have private methods that do the dirty work while being unexposed to the public API.
 Extracted methods in your feature specs don’t offer the same luxury.
 The API of Page Objects don’t need to share the nitty-gritty Capybare details